 Let’s take a look at some of the most important soft skills that are key if you’re striving to be a strong leader.

-In a nutshell, here are the skills that we're going to be looking at:
+In a nutshell, here are the skills that we'll look at:

 Arguably the number one soft skill that you look for in your staff - and that they in turn look for in you as a strong leader.
 If you want a motivated, productive, successful workforce, good communication tops the soft skills list.